May the Lord cause you to flourish, both you and your children. Psalm 115:14

 We started with research...

-Through a multi-year research endeavor, ACSI identified 35 constructs that support five primary domains, which create a school community consisting of healthy spiritual, emotional, and cultural characteristics.
-This research was validated by a rigorous independent review sponsored by Cardus and grew into the ACSI Flourishing Initiative.
+ACSI's multi-year research identified 35 constructs across five domains that foster a school community with healthy spiritual, emotional, and cultural characteristics.
+This research, validated through an independent review by Cardus, evolved into the ACSI Flourishing Initiative.

 Created the Flourishing School Culture model...

-Backed by rigorous research and God’s Word, the Flourishing School Culture model provides the framework to measure school community strengths and weaknesses and create an action plan to see transformational results.
+Grounded in rigorous research and guided by God’s Word, the Flourishing School Culture model offers a framework to assess a school's community strengths and weaknesses, empowering the creation of an action plan for transformative results.

 Explore the Model